shruthi-thallapally/Smart-Vitals/questions/Assignment3-I2CLoadPowerManagement.md

 *Be sure to take measurements with logging disabled to ensure your logging logic is not impacting current/time measurements.*

 *Please include screenshots of the profiler window detailing each current measurement captured.
-See the file Instructions to add screenshots in assignment.docx in the ECEN 5823 Student Public Folder.*
+See the file: Instructions to add screenshots in assignment.docx in the ECEN 5823 Student Public Folder.*

 1. What is the average current per period?
    Answer: